 Datacenter IPs: Server farm addresses.
 Cheap but heavily flagged.
 Avoid for PerimeterX sites.

-If you need reliable proxy infrastructure, Roundproxies.com offers residential, datacenter, ISP, and mobile proxy options with rotation capabilities specifically designed for anti-bot bypass scenarios.
+If you need reliable proxy infrastructure, Roundproxies.com offers residential, datacenter, ISP, and mobile proxy options with rotation capabilities designed for anti-bot bypass scenarios.

 from curl_cffi import requests